Channel One News: OneVote

 Channel One held mock presidential elections called OneVote shortly before the general elections in 1992, 2000, 2004, 2008, 2012, and 2016.
 With the exception of the 2016 election, the popular vote winner in each OneVote election accurately predicted the electoral college winner of the respective real presidential election.

 1992: The initial vote in 1992 had 3,400,000 participants.
 Bill Clinton won the 1992 OneVote, garnering 43% of the vote.
 George H. W. Bush got 27%, with independent H. Ross Perot getting 24% of the vote.

 2000: When OneVote returned in 2000, 877,497 students participated, choosing Texas Governor George W. Bush in a mock election with nearly 59% of the vote.
 Vice-president Al Gore was voted second with 36% of the vote.

 2004: The 2004 OneVote gave George W. Bush 55% of the vote.
 John Kerry finished second with 40% of the vote, while all third-party candidates as a group (voters could only vote for them as a group) got 5%.
 The vote consisted of 1,400,000 students.

 2008: The 2008 OneVote gave Barack Obama 51.5 percent of the vote.
 John McCain finished second with 48.5 percent.

 2012: The 2012 OneVote gave Barack Obama 50 percent of the vote.
 Mitt Romney finished second with 44 percent.

 2016: The 2016 OneVote gave Hillary Clinton 47 percent of the vote.
 Donald Trump finished second with 41 percent.

 Controversy

 Channel One was controversial largely because of the commercial content of the show.
 Critics claimed that it was a problem in classrooms because it forced children to watch ads and wasted class time and tax dollars.
 Supporters argued that the ads were necessary to help keep the program running and lease TVs, VCRs, and satellite dishes to schools, as well as commercial-free educational video through Channel One Connection.
 In 2006, the American Academy of Pediatrics reported that research indicated that children who watched Channel One remembered the commercials more than they remembered the news.

 Another criticism, noted by Media Education Foundation's documentary Captive Audience, was that very little time was dedicated to actual news and that the majority of the programming was corporate marketing and PR tie-ins to promote products and services, arguing that it further corrupted the school setting with consumerism.

+Yet another criticism came in 1991 by a watchdog group citing irresponsible advertising.
+Channel One had been cited alongside a bladder pad commercial calling incontinence "part of being female" when it was a medical concern for both sexes, and Old Milwaukee beer for sexism in the Swedish Bikini Team ads.
+Whittle Communications was cited for having a Channel One program for showing the functions of the human heart while selling advertising space for fast food and candy bars in the same program.